Learning Audio-Visual Dereverberation: Supplementary Materials

 \section{Supplementary Materials}

-In this supplementary material, we provide additional details about: \begin{enumerate}[leftmargin=*,itemsep=0pt] \item Video (with audio) for demos of the collected data as well as qualitative assessment of VIDA’s performance. \item Implementation details of our model and data pre-processing. \item Evaluation details of downstream tasks and corresponding metrics. \item Robustness to noise and ambient sound. \item Ablation on visual sensors.
+In this supplementary material, we provide additional details about: \begin{enumerate}[leftmargin=*,itemsep=0pt] \item Video (with audio) for demos of the collected data as well as qualitative assessment of VIDA’s performance. \item Implementation details of our model and data pre-processing. \item Evaluation details of downstream tasks and corresponding metrics. \item Ablation on visual sensors.

 \end{enumerate}